Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Lidl Finland

 Long-term brand building has been a key focus this year for those who have been able to invest in it.
-Many companies have relied on humor in their marketing communications.
-I’ve noticed that the same materials have been used for a long time.
-From that perspective, this is a good thing: while marketers may feel the material is already old, the consumer has probably only seen it a few times.
+Many companies have relied on humour in their marketing communications.
+I’ve noticed the same materials being used for a long time.
+In a way, this is a good thing: while the material may feel old to marketers, the consumer has probably only seen it a few times.
 On the other hand, I’m concerned about how this trend will affect creative agencies.

-I expect the use of humor to remain strong over the next year.
-Marketers have the oportunity bring joy to people in this grey world and create emotional emotional impressions, so let's take that opportunity!
-Where possible, I would like to see companies bring a charitable angle to their marketing campaigns.
+I expect the use of humour to remain strong over the next year.
+Marketers can bring joy to people in this grey world and create emotional impressions, so let's take that opportunity!
+Where possible, I would also like to see companies bring a charitable angle to their marketing campaigns.
 It’s needed now more than ever.

-AI will remain a big topic of conversation next year.
-Only few players are yet very deep into the use of AI, although there is a lot of talk about it.
-Next year's game changer will be to finally put into practice and exploit the tools of AI that have already been much talked about.
+AI will remain a big topic of conversation in the next year.
+Although there is a lot of talk about AI, few players are using it in depth.
+The game changer next year will be finally putting into practice and utilising the AI tools that have been much talked about.

 Katri Laitinen,